Multi-sport nordic club based in Squamish, British Columbia, Canada

 Clothing and Other Equipment

-What your child wears for ski practice should depending on the weather for the day.
+What your child wears for ski practice should depend on the weather for the day.
 Dressing in layers is a good idea as kids will get warm while skiing.
 They will need a jacket and under layer (not cotton).
-For Bunnyrabbits and younger Jackrabbits, waterproof pants are good idea as falling is frequent.
+For Bunnyrabbits and younger Jackrabbits, waterproof pants are a good idea as falling is frequent.

 Kids will also need waterproof mitts (younger kids) and gloves (older kids) as well as a toque or buff.
 Sunglasses for sunny days are also a great idea.